-It followed me from the playground of my childhood to far places in travels of the world, and into my expat life.
-I finally found the chance to properly connect all moments and experiences together, in a process of slowly threading the memory beads onto a string of text.
-My yearning for the world that is lost and the people that went with it, for realities so intimately and closely linked with my home, has fueled my writing.
-Even now, as I sit and write these words, occasionally looking over my left shoulder through the window of my bedroom, what I see in the backyard of the townhouse is a ruined synagogue…
+This story followed me from the playground of my childhood, in the little Polish town, to far away places in my world travels, and into my expat life.
+I finally found the time to connect all moments and experiences together, in a process of slowly threading the memory beads onto a string of text.
+My yearning for the world that is lost and the people that went with it, for realities so intimately linked with my home, fueled my writing.

 This collection of moments is dedicated to Leonard Cohen in time of his death.